0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 1. `ICorJitInfo`.
 From the [code](https://github.com/dotnet/coreclr/blob/9f1dc4444478ccbac2476d53949c471583876ad7/src/inc/corjit.h#L318): "ICorJitInfo is the main interface that the JIT uses to call back to the EE and get information.".
 As described, this interface has many useful functions to get the information of your code.
 Like `getJitFlags`
 2. `CORINFO_METHOD_INFO`.
-The structure which contains many interesting and useful information like
+The structure contains interesting and useful information like

 * ILCode
 * ILCodeSize